Mood disorder

 A set of problems or a condition is considered a mood disorder when:

-• the person, additionally, has several (other) problems such as sleep disorders, reduced appetite, low energy levels, fatigue, concentration problems, indecision, dullness or inertia, physical unrest, sense of guilt, thoughts about death or suicide;
+- The person, additionally, has several (other) problems such as sleep disorders, reduced appetite, low energy levels, fatigue, concentration problems, indecision, dullness or inertia, physical unrest, sense of guilt, thoughts about death or suicide;

 Not all mood disorders are the same.
 They may vary from mild to severe.
 Someone with a mild mood disorder will only have a few symptoms.
 Someone with a severe mood disorder will have nearly all the known symptoms.
 The degree of suffering and distress is related to the extent to which these symptoms are present, dominate life and disrupt regular daily activities and routines.

-The treatment of mood disorders
+Treatment of mood disorders

 Contact us

-Yes We Can Youth Clinics can effectively treat teenagers and young adults who are suffering from a wide variety of mental health issues.
-If you have any questions, any at all, you can always contact us.
-We cannot stress enough that we are always there for you, whether you sign up for a treatment in our clinic or not.
 You can reach us by phone from Monday to Friday from 9:00 a.m. to 10:00 p.m. and on Saturday and Sunday from 10:00 a.m. to 4:00 p.m.
 (GMT +1) via phone number: +31 (0)85 02 01 222.
-After business hours – weekdays after 6:00 p.m. and on the weekends – your call will be forwarded.
+Your call will be forwarded after business hours, on weekdays after 6:00 p.m. and on the weekends.
 Please note that it might take longer than usual to answer your call.
-If we cannot answer the call right away, please leave a message and we will call you back as soon as possible.
-You can also fill in our contact form.
+If we cannot answer the call immediately, please leave a message, and we will call you back as soon as possible.
+You can also fill out our contact form.

 Register for an intake interview

-Would you like to register a teenager or young adult (aged 13-25) for a treatment at Yes We Can Youth Clinics?
-Please fill in our intake form and we will contact you to schedule a personal intake interview.
+Would you like to register a teenager or young adult (aged 13-25) for treatment at Yes We Can Youth Clinics?
+Please fill out our intake form, and we will contact you to schedule a personal intake interview.

 Intake form